Plandome, New York

 Plandome is a village in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
-It is considered part of the Greater Manhasset area, which is anchored by Manhasset.
-The population was 1,349 at the 2010 census.
+It is one of the three villages which comprise the area of Cow Neck known as the Plandomes – and it is also considered part of the Greater Manhasset area, which is anchored by Manhasset.
+The population was 1,448 at the time of the 2020 census.